ndd21/PHYS281/docs/demo-classes.md

 A new class can be defined using the [`class`](https://www.w3schools.com/python/ref_keyword_class.asp) keyword.

+!!! note
+    You _can_ write perfectly good codes in Python without ever having to define your own object's classes.
+However, using classes is part of the Object Oriented paradigm and in many cases it makes intuitive and practical sense to bundle certain bits of data and certain functions together, i.e., define a class.

 ## A simple class

 A simple class containing just @(data attributes) can be created using: